mdn/content/files/en-us/web/api/performanceresourcetiming/encodedbodysize/index.md

 ### Cross-origin content size information

 If the value of the `encodedBodySize` property is `0`, the resource might be a cross-origin request.
-To allow seeing cross-origin content size information, the {{HTTPHeader("Timing-Allow-Origin")}} HTTP response header needs to be set.
+To expose cross-origin content size information, the {{HTTPHeader("Timing-Allow-Origin")}} HTTP response header needs to be set.

 For example, to allow `https://developer.mozilla.org` to see content sizes, the cross-origin resource should send: